Skip to main content

 Metabolic syndrome represents a collection of conditions that collectively elevate the risk of heart disease, stroke, and type 2 diabetes.
 These conditions often include abdominal obesity, elevated blood pressure, high blood sugar levels, and abnormal cholesterol levels.
 Hormonal imbalances frequently contribute to the development and progression of these metabolic changes.

 For example, declining estrogen levels during perimenopause and menopause can lead to increased central fat accumulation, altered lipid profiles, and reduced insulin sensitivity.
-Similarly, low in men are strongly associated with increased visceral fat, insulin resistance, and dyslipidemia.
+Similarly, low testosterone levels in men are strongly associated with increased visceral fat, insulin resistance, and dyslipidemia.

 Recognizing these connections is the first step toward addressing the root causes of metabolic challenges.
 It is not merely about managing symptoms; it is about recalibrating your body’s internal systems to restore optimal function.
 This approach acknowledges that your body’s systems are interconnected, and a holistic perspective is necessary for genuine, lasting improvements in well-being.